EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 <img src="GV_navigation_tabs_stats.png" alt="GV navigation tabs Stats selected" width="20%">

 Each of these plot can be generated by clicking the *Run* button in the corresponding section.
 Since our example include all the data types associated to a Stats plot you can try to generate all of them.
-For a detailed description of the single plots you can refer to the *Analysis Tools* in the [Features and Usange](#features-and-usage) section.
+For a detailed description of the single plots you can refer to the *Analysis Tools* in the [Features and Usage](#features-and-usage) section.

 For the purpose of this tutorial we will only describe the outputs that provides more relevant insights for the proposed biological question:

 - We have a *Manhattan plot* that summarizes in a single view what we already observed from the two genomic screen that were evaluated.
-There is a putative risk locus with a *cluster of significant SNPs* assocaited with CKD in the right telomere proximal region of chromosome 5.
+There is a putative risk locus with a *cluster of significant SNPs* associated with CKD in the right telomere proximal region of chromosome 5.
 A zoom-in of this region is useful to visually report the *rs IDs* of the significant SNPs as an alternative to the table generated in the *Data tab*.

 - From the zoomed genomic screen comprising the risk locus we noticed the presence of several *regulatory elements*.
-The *categorical classification* chart is useful to evaluate their enrichment compare to their abundace in the whole genome.
+The *categorical classification* chart is useful to evaluate their enrichment compared to their abundance in the whole genome.
-For instance, the locus of interest is rich is *TSS peaks* resembling gene promoters, which makes this region very interesting since SNPs can have crucial effects on transcription regulation when occurring in regulatory regions like promoters or enhancers.
+For instance, the locus of interest is rich in *TSS peaks* resembling gene promoters, which makes this region very interesting since SNPs can have crucial effects on transcription regulation when occurring in regulatory regions like promoters or enhancers.

 - The *peak counts and overlap* plots report the presence of both open chromatin regions (ATAC-seq) and 3D chromatin interactions (HiC arches), strengthening the epigenetic importance of the investigated locus in kidney cells.